#71 Three Ways For Students & Teachers To Take Control Of Instructional Time

 Though you’re teaching has many jobs to do, their main role is to make sure you understand and are comfortable applying the content they’re teaching.
 If you are not, speak up.
 Take control of your learning.

 Many of these beliefs are a part of your DNA believe it or not.
-If your parents had negative views about school you inherited those beliefs when you were born, but that’s a pretty deep topic that’s whole other podcast, so let’s get back to how to best advocate for yourself in class.
+If your parents had negative views about school you inherited those beliefs when you were born, but that’s a pretty deep topic that’s a whole other podcast, so let’s get back to how to best advocate for yourself in class.

 • Recognize your learning style